 “I love that one!”
 I said, pointing to another copy of the staircase photo hanging on the wall.
 “Are those stairs in Split?”

 He then began to describe the location to Dannie and me, but we were having a hard time understanding what he was saying.
 At some point, I heard him say “old town” and Dannie heard him say “behind him … the park.”

 So we knew that we were looking for a building across from something, during Lisa’s afternoon nap I set out to find it.
 I figured that a staircase like that must be in some kind of historic building or museum.
 I took a cell phone photo of the photo in the window and went off to search.

-Wandering around the old town wasn't really getting me anywhere.
+Wandering around the old town wasn’t really getting me anywhere.
+I even searched along the waterfront promenade.
 Eventually I decided to just start showing the image to random people and asking if it looked familiar.
 The general response I got was that it looked like it was inside some apartment building.
-"There are many apartments with staircases."
+“There are many apartments with staircases.”
 That was a discouraging answer.
 The old town and the surrounding area was packed with apartment buildings, most of them tall enough to require a staircase.